 Cost synergies are generally created by combining two or more entities and eliminating redundancies, improving scale efficiency, and increasing negotiating leverage over suppliers and partners.
 The elimination of cost redundancies can relate to processes, personnel, maintenance and operation of capital, distribution, and marketing.
 Combining the best practices of the different entities and driving more volume through processes create scale efficiencies.
 Combining the purchasing power of two or more entities, and the transparency of actual costs and prices paid by the different entities drives negotiating leverage over suppliers and partners.

 Capital synergies are created primarily by combining two or more entities and selling off excess capital such as property, plant, and equipment, with the intent of increasing the utilization of the remaining capital.
 Realizing capital synergies also creates cost synergies, through the elimination of maintaining and operating the eliminated capital.
 Increasing leverage over customers, suppliers, and partners can also create capital synergies through improved terms for accounts payable and accounts receivable.

 Other financial synergies can be created primarily through pooling together assets to create a larger borrowing capacity, tax advantages of increasing debt and deducting the interest payments from earnings, and by combining the value of deferred tax assets to offset the potential taxes generated by the future profit of combined entities.

 Below is a nice visual logic tree that outlines the various sources of synergy, which you can use to better evaluate potential options.

 How do you conduct Synergy Analysis?

-As you evaluate potential investments, partnerships, and consolidations of teams or groups, you need to think through and analyze the potential revenue, cost, capital and other financial synergies of combining entities.
-Here are some of the best practices in evaluating synergies and realizing their value.
+As you evaluate potential investments, partnerships, and consolidations of teams or groups, you need to think through and analyze the potential revenue, cost, capital, and other financial synergies of combining entities.
+Here are some of the best practices for evaluating synergies and realizing their value.